sander1988/Indego/README.md

 Reboot HA in order to get HA to find the newly added files.

 ## Configuration
-Add the domain to your configuration.yaml
+Add the domain to your configuration.yaml.
+Username, password and id (serial) is mandatory.
+Name (default = Indego) and polling (default = true) is optional.
 ``` yaml
 #configuration.yaml
 indego: